emipa606/QuantumCooling/README.md

 Using quantum mechanics; you can discover how to reduce entropy without displacing it.
 Perfect for cooling the inside of mountian bases without the need for exhaust venting!
-[spoiler]And before you comment, thanks, I know physics doesn&apos;t work like that![/spoiler]
+[spoiler]And before you comment, thanks, I know physics doesn't work like that![/spoiler]

 # Research and Construction

-After you&apos;ve researched &quot;Air Conditioning&quot;, QC adds the &quot;**Quantum Prototype**&quot; which will unlock the very weak Prototype Quantum Cooler.
+After you've researched "Air Conditioning", QC adds the "**Quantum Prototype**" which will unlock the very weak Prototype Quantum Cooler.
 It may struggle to keep negative temperatures depending on the room size, climate, and weather.
-From there you can research the next tier; &quot;**Quantum Cooling**&quot; which will unlock both the Small and Large versions of the Quantum Cooler, which can be found in the Temperature construction tab.
-Also adds &quot;Quantum Heating&quot; which will unlock both the Small and Large versions of the Quantum Heater.
+From there you can research the next tier; "**Quantum Cooling**" which will unlock both the Small and Large versions of the Quantum Cooler, which can be found in the Temperature construction tab.
+Also adds "Quantum Heating" which will unlock both the Small and Large versions of the Quantum Heater.

 # Cooler Comparison

-*eps = Energy Per Second (Rimworld&apos;s heat mechanics...) *
-The lower the Watts per EPS, the more efficient the cooler is.
+*eps = Energy Per Second (Rimworld's heat mechanics...) * The lower the Watts per EPS, the more efficient the cooler is.